Particular/docs.particular.net/transports/transports-selecting.md

 #### Disadvantages

 - Does not offer a native publish-subscribe mechanism, therefore it requires NServiceBus persistence to be configured for storing event subscriptions.
 [Explicit routing for publish/subscribe](/nservicebus/messaging/routing.md#event-routing-message-driven) must also be specified.
-- Maximum throughput is for the entire system, instead of a single endpoint.
+- Combined messages throughput of all endpoints adds additional load on your SQL Server installation.
 - The transport polls the queue table even if there are no messages to process.
-- Depending on throughput it adds additional load on your SQL Server installation.

 #### When would you select this transport